juliusyam/akrivis/terms-of-use.markdown

 ##### Version 1.1

-Last Updated: January 2, 2021
+Last Updated: February 10, 2021

 <br>

 ### **BY UTILIZING THE SITE OR ANY SERVICES, YOU SIGNIFY THAT YOU AGREE TO THESE TERMS OF SERVICE, INCLUDING OUR PRIVACY POLICY, WHICH IS INCORPORATED HEREIN BY REFERENCE.**

-Akrivis is transforming teaching and learning by helping school administrators and clients provide in-depth data analysis to meet their business objectives.
-Our analysis focus on providing our clients the best in-class data services.
+Akrivis LLC is transforming teaching and learning by helping school administrators and clients, providing them with bespoke data services to meet their business objectives.
+Our analysis focuses on providing our clients the best in-class data services.
 These Terms of Service (“Terms of Service”) governs the website located at  www.akrivis.io (the “Site”) and our related products and services.

 <br>